CrossR/vim-code-notes/README.md

      correctly set.
 Ideally, we wouldn't save the file either, allowing backing out of making a note.
  - Don't open duplicated splits on repeated calls.
- - User config for root files, not just `.git`.
  - Index file, to contain the full table of contents of the notes.
  - Move command, for when `repo/a/b/c.cpp` moves to `repo/d/e/c.cpp`, relocate or link files.